john-kurkowski/dotfiles/README.md

 quicker it is to try an idea or to cross reference it, the quicker it is to improve upon or discard.<sup>[1](#1)</sup>

-This is at the risk of making the configs idiosyncratic, so they're high cost to the author and they don't benefit others.
+Hacking dotfile configs yourself carries the risk of making the configs idiosyncratic, so they're high cost to the author and they don't benefit others.
 It's a balance.
 When building a custom prompt, it can be full of inscrutable symbols and directives.
 When you see this, **outsource to plugins**.
 Then the majority of the custom code becomes listing plugins and configuring them.
 I strive to show this in this repo.
 Plugins do the thing 90% as good as the best dotfile hacker, with little code to maintain.
 Hitch your wagon to the community.
 Functionality is an asset.
 Code is a liability.

 The other files here configure miscellaneous tools, which come up for schleps and experiments with little convention.<sup>[2](#2)</sup> They should be the exception rather than the rule.
-Prune your unused dotfiles and plugins aggressively.
+Prune your unused dotfiles and plugins regularly.

 ## Footnotes